Education in the Philippines during Spanish rule: Tertiary schools

 In 1590, the Universidad de San Ignacio was founded in Manila by the Jesuits, initially as the Colegio-Seminario de San Ignacio.
 By the second half of the 17th century, the university was incorporated as a mere College of Medicine and Pharmacy into the University of Santo Tomás.

-The Colegio de San Ildefonso was established in 1595 in Cebú by the Society of Jesus.
-The school closed down in 1768, but the present-day University of San Carlos makes the claim of tracing its roots to the arguably defunct 16th century school.
-This claim has been the subject of numerous debates.
+The Colegio de San Ildefonso was established in 1595 in Cebú by the Society of Jesus.The school was forced to close in 1769 following a royal decree by King Charles III that expelled the Jesuits from Spanish colonies.
+The present-day University of San Carlos makes the claim of tracing its roots to the 16th century school.
+This claim has been disputed by the University of Santo Tomas that subject to numerous debates.

 On April 28, 1611, the Universidad de Santo Tomás was founded in Manila, initially named as the Colegio de Nuestra Señora del Santísimo Rosario and later renamed as Colegio de Santo Tomas.
 On November 20, 1645, Pope Innocent X elevated it to University.
 King Charles III of Spain bestowed the title "Royal" in 1785, and Pope Leo XIII "Pontifical" in 1902.
 Pope Pius XII designated it as La Real y Pontificia Universidad de Santo Tomás de Aquino Universidad Católica de Filipinas (The Catholic University of the Philippines), in 1947.

 In 1640, the Universidad de San Felipe de Austria was established in Manila.
 It was the first public university created by the Spanish government in the Philippines.
 It closed down in 1643.

 The Jesuits also founded the Colegio de San José (1601) and took over the management of a school that became the Escuela Municipal (1859, later renamed Ateneo Municipal de Manila in 1865, now the Ateneo de Manila University).
 The Dominicans on their part had the Colegio de San Juan de Letrán (1620) in Manila.
 All of them provided courses leading to different prestigious degrees, like the Bachiller en Artes, that by the 19th century included science subjects such as physics, chemistry, natural history and mathematics.
 The University of Santo Tomás, for example, started by teaching theology, philosophy and humanities.
 During the 18th century, the Faculty of Jurisprudence and Canonical Law was established.

 In 1871, several schools of medicine and pharmacy were opened.
 From 1871 to 1883 Santo Tomás alone had 829 registrations of medical students, and from 1883 until 1898, 7965 medical students.
 By the end of the Spanish colonial rule in 1898. the university had granted the degree of Licenciado en Medicina to 359 graduates and 108 medical doctors.
 For the doctorate degree in medicine its provision was inspired in the same set of oppositions than those of universities in the metropolis, and at least an additional year of study was required at the Universidad Central de Madrid in Spain.